llms.txt

 Fresh UID Generation

-• UID is derived from the tx_hash and an index which is incremented for each new UID.
+• UID is derived from the transaction digest and a counter of IDs created so far in the transaction, which is incremented with each new UID.

-• The derive_id function is implemented in the sui::tx_context module, and that is why TxContext is required for UID generation.
+• The counter lives in the transaction context, which is why TxContext is required - as a mutable reference - for UID generation.

 UID Lifecycle

-The UID type is created with the object::new function, and deleted with the object::delete function.
-The object::delete consumes the UID by value, hence, it is only possible to delete object's UID after the object was unpacked.
+The UID is created with object::new, and deleted with the object::delete function.
+The delete function consumes the UID by value, so it can only be called after the object was unpacked - which, in turn, only the defining module can do:

 public struct Character has key { id: UID }